 Type of Mid-Range Disc

 New players need to understand that mid-range discs come in different various types.
-You have to look for a disc which provides you most distance while providing you with enough control.
-Primarily, there are three major types of mid-range discs.
+You have to look for a disc which provides you the flight type you are looking for.
+Primarily, there are three main types of mid-range discs.

 • Stable mid-range discs: These discs are straight, accurate, and more controllable.
 They will be able to hold a straight line without doing many turns.
 They even have a reliable fade to the left as it would slow down.